 - All activities involving human participants must provide for the rights, safety, health, and welfare of each individual participant.

 - The direct or potential benefit to the participant and the importance of the knowledge gained must outweigh any inherent risk to the individual.

 - Participation in research must be voluntary and informed consent procedures must conform to the IRB Policies and Procedures.

 - An individual does not abdicate any rights by consenting to be a research participant.
 A participant has the right to refuse to participate or may withdraw from research at any time without penalty or loss of benefits to which the participant would otherwise be entitled.

 - Safeguarding information about an individual that has been obtained in the course of an investigation is a primary obligation of the principal investigator.

 - The primary responsibility for protection of human participants rests with the principal investigator and with support, approval, and monitoring by Ashford as set forth in the IRB Policies and Procedures.

 All proposals to conduct research must be submitted to the IRB through the application process.
 The investigator must obtain IRB approval before undertaking the research and beginning data collection.
-All principal investigators submitting proposals must show certification of training within the last five years or undergo training, and submit the appropriate documentation of successful human subjects training either offered by National Institutes of Health (NIH) or Collaborative Institutional Collaborative Initiative (CITI) training along with each proposal.
-Proposals should be submitted electronically in word .doc or .docx format, and sent to IRB@ashford.edu.
+All principal investigators submitting proposals must show certification of training within the last five years, or undergo training, and submit the appropriate documentation of successful human subjects training either offered by National Institutes of Health (NIH) or Collaborative Institutional Collaborative Initiative (CITI) training along with each proposal.
+Proposals should be submitted electronically in .doc or .docx format to IRB@ashford.edu.
 Please review the Forms tab for additional guidance.
 Any concerns regarding research involving human subjects should be directed to the IRB Chair.